Books on Capitalism, State Capitalism, Spirit of Capitalism, Relative Autonomy, Karaoke Capitalism, Crony

 conservatism", is similar to but broader than Esping-Andersen's conservative

 dimension.
 Pooled cross-section time-series regressions covering 18 countries over the

 1980s and 1990s suggest that progressive liberalism is associated with income

 redistribution and greater gender equality.
 The principal consequence of traditional

 conservatism is weakened employment performance.

-the Liberal Market Model? - STEVEN K. VOGEL, University of California, Berkeley
+the Road to the Liberal Market Model? - STEVEN K. VOGEL, University of California,